-The member struct list_head entry indicates that this is a part of a linked list of work structs.
+The member struct list\head entry indicates that this is a part of a linked list of work structs.
 This is per se not a field that indicates the details of the operation that needs to be performed.
 The only two operational fields of importance are data (data to be processed) and the function pointer (func).
 The data field can also be a pointer to an object that contains all the arguments.

 The advantage of work queues is that they are usable by third-party code and device drivers as well.
-This is quite unlike threaded IRQs and softings that are not supposed to be used by device drivers.
-Any entity can create a struct work_struct and insert it in a work queue.
+This is quite unlike threaded IRQs and softirqs that are not supposed to be used by device drivers.
+Any entity can create a struct work\struct and insert it in a work queue.
 This is executed later on when there is enough CPU time.

-The workqueue_struct contains a list of wrappers (pool_workqueue structures).
+The workqueue\struct contains a list of wrappers (pool\workqueue structures).
 Each wrapper wraps a worker pool.
 Each worker pool is associated with either one CPU or a group of CPUs.
 It contains a pool of worker threads that process all the constituent work items.